How To Get Your Photographic Career Started

 People may specialise in a range of different areas, and this will guide their next career move.
 For example, someone wanting to get into wedding photography may do a specialist course, then gain work experience, or work as a photography assistant for a wedding photographer, before branching out and starting their own business.

 Your choice of course should be determined by not only what you want or need to learn but also how much time, money and effort you are able to put into a course.
-Study takes an effort and does eat away at your resources, so it is sometimes better to start slowly (eg. with a short course or certificate) and later undertake something bigger (eg. a diploma or degree).
+Study takes an effort and does eat away at your resources, so it is sometimes better to start slowly (eg. with a short course or certificate) and later undertake a larger program of study.

 ACS Distance Education offers a number of excellent starting points including: